Sedato: Broadcast history

 While the first season airings were preempted in observance of Muharram, Filimo has already renewed the series for a second season, which premiered on 21 March 2024.
 Other games that have played include contestant Javad Hashemi in his "appreciation day" game with guest artist Ali Eyazkhani on 11 April 2024, Saman Ehteshami in the pairs special with Sadegh Nikokalam on 9 May 2024, Kianoush Gerami in a Tribute to the Luti People special with Hassan Zafar on 20 June 2024, and Mohammad Ghadimi in the Musical Geniuses special with Reza Khatamian on 27 June 2024.
-(Note: For the show's overall highlights:
+(Note: Highlights: